zitadel/zitadel/docs/docs/guides/migrate/users.md

 Regardless of the `passwordChangeRequired` setting, the password is rehashed using the configured hasher algorithm and stored.
 This ensures consistency and allows for automatic updates even when hasher configurations are changed, such as increasing salt cost for bcrypt.

-To configure the default hasher for new user passwords, set the environment variable `ZITADEL_SYSTEMDEFAULTS_PASSWORDHASHER_HASHER` in the [runtime configuration file](/docs/self-hosting/manage/configure#runtime-configuration-file), for example:
+To configure the default hasher for new user passwords, set the `Algorithm` of the `PasswordHasher` in the [runtime configuration file](/docs/self-hosting/manage/configure#runtime-configuration-file) or by the environment variable `ZITADEL_SYSTEMDEFAULTS_PASSWORDHASHER_HASHER_ALGORITHM`, for example:

 ```
-ZITADEL_SYSTEMDEFAULTS_PASSWORDHASHER_HASHER='{"Algorithm":"pbkdf2","Rounds":290000,"Hash":"sha256"}'
+ZITADEL_SYSTEMDEFAULTS_PASSWORDHASHER_HASHER_ALGORITHM='pbkdf2'
 ```

 Hasher configuration updates will automatically rehash existing passwords when they are validated or changed.